Compassion. Experience. Results.

 Essentially, a parenting plan is a detailed schedule outlining the time a child will spend with each parent, including holidays, vacations, birthdays and other special events.
 Not only does it designate where a child will be on certain days, but it also allocates decision-making authority between the parents and names which one is the primary residential parent – also referred to as the custodial parent.
 In addition, parenting plans are important since parenting time can impact child support calculations.

 If you need to speak to a lawyer about child custody, visitation or parenting plans, contact the Law Office of Lisa Collins Werner in Knoxville today.
-With over two decades of legal experience, attorney Lisa Collins Werner can assist you with any custody-related legal issue, including custody modifications and enforcement.
-To schedule a consultation, reach out to us online or call us at 865-973-9286.
+With over three decades of legal experience, our attorney can assist you with any custody-related legal issue, including custody modifications and enforcement.
+To schedule an initial phone consultation, reach out to us online or call us at 865-973-9286.